software-engineering-amsterdam/MLitB/README.md

 #### Training

 To train, click `Add worker`, then choose `train` for their task.
 Click `Restart` to begin transferring initial dataset to clients/workers.
-Click 'Pause' after the transfer has finished and click 'Restart' to start training.
+Click `Pause` after the transfer has finished and click `Restart` to start training.

 ### Authors and Contributors
 MLitB is a collaborative effort between researchers at the University of Amsterdam with support from Amsterdam Data Science.